lucasgmalheiros/mp3-downloader/README.md

 - It is still not possible to download playlists with this script;
 - No option to also download the videos;
-- It would be nice to search videos by name to download then without the need to open YouTube (potentially using a GUI to list options).
+- It would be nice to search videos by name to download then without the need to open YouTube (potentially using a GUI to list options);
+- It can be easily adapted to any OS just by changing the directory structure in the code.